Night vision goggles may have hampered helicopter pilots before crash with jet, experts tell NTSB

 John Cox, an aviation safety expert and retired airline pilot, said the hearings are headed in the right direction to determine what happened and to prevent similar accidents.

-His main concerns focus on the Black Hawk helicopter, including why it was above the 200-feet (61 meters) elevation limit for that particular helicopter route.
-Another question is why the Black Hawk wasn’t closer to the east bank of the Potomac River, where it would have been further away from landing airplanes.
+His main concerns focus on the Black Hawk, including why it was above a 200-feet (61 meters) elevation limit.
+Another question is why the helicopter wasn’t closer to the east bank of the Potomac River, where it would have been further away from landing airplanes.

 “I’ve passed helicopters underneath me over the east bank of the Potomac a lot of times,” said Cox, who flew commercial airliners for 25 years.
 “And there’s always been plenty of separation.
 It’s not a lot because the space is so constrained.
 But you’re dealing with professional pilots and it’s not been a problem.”